-Graduate Student Support and Grievance Procedures October 2023 the involved parties.
+Potentially disruptive issues that graduate students may encounter come in many forms (e.g., obstacles to degree progress, nature or conditions of work, reappointment, conflicts with an advisor/committee member, etc.).
+When possible, the first attempts at resolving issues between graduate students and advisors/peers/instructors or others should be made through direct discussions between the involved parties.
 In general, the formal line of authority should be followed.
 Students should seek assistance in the following order: the instructor (if applicable), their advisor, the Department Director of Graduate Students, and the Department Chair.
 The student should move to the next level if the issue is not resolved within a reasonable time frame at the lower level.
 Throughout the process, students are encouraged to document all discussions that take place about resolving the issue.